4GeeksAcademy/Tapin/README-to-skill-set.md

 ---

-💬 *Thank you for reviewing our project.
-We’re motivated to build something meaningful and user-centric, leveraging our combined full-stack skills.*
+💬 *Thank you for reviewing “Tapin”.
+We’re excited to build a meaningful platform that bridges local businesses/organizations with volunteers, leveraging our full-stack skills for community impact.*